-Tech Support: Nice to have, or now ESSENTIAL?
+Tech Support: Nice to have,

 Colin Wells, managing director of Robotic Automation, takes a closer look at the evolution of tech support in Australia, and the critical decisions businesses need make to maximise the lifetime performance of their automation systems.